 COP24 was a crucial COP.
-Its main objective was to negotiate and adapt the implementation guidelines of the Paris Agreement (PA).
+Its main objective was to negotiate and adopt the implementation guidelines of the Paris Agreement (PA).
 The PA entered into force in such a record time that much of the operational details were left to subsequent negotiations.
-In 2016 the states set themselves the deadline to complete these negotiations at COP24.
+In 2016 states set themselves the deadline to complete these negotiations at COP24.
 However, states arrived in Katowice with a huge amount of work as there was still no common ground for much of the operational details.
-It depends on the details if the established mechanism is robust, coherent and ambitious raising.
-Together with feminists from all over the world we advocated for rights based, gender just and robust guidlines.
+It depends on the very details if the established implementation guidelines are robust, coherent and ambitious.
+Together with feminist climate activists from all over the world we advocated rights-based and gender-just guidelines.

-The key objective of this COP24 was to operationalize the Paris Agreement, which is premised on a vision for rights-based and gender-responsive climate action.
-The Women and Gender Constituency (WGC), representing people at the frontlines of climate change, has constantly put pressure on countries to craft an appropriately ambitious and people-centered interpretation of the Paris Agreement and is disheartened at the continued and dangerous dismissal and silencing of the real, system-changing solutions to a just and sustainable world.
+The key objective of COP24 was to operationalise the Paris Agreement on the premise of a vision for rights-based and gender-responsive climate action.
+The Women and Gender Constituency (WGC) represents people at the frontline of climate change.
+It has constantly exerted pressure on countries towards an ambitious and people-centered interpretation of the Paris Agreement.
+It is disheartened at the continued and dangerous dismissal and silencing of the real, system-changing solutions to a just and sustainable world.

-Prior to these negotiations, the IPCC Report gave the world a reality check – if we want to reach the goals laid out in the PA, we have to act fast and ambitiously with the right solutions.
-The opportunity to put people at the center of this vital climate action by including the principles that states already agreed upon, such as protecting human rights and gender equality, was overlooked.
-However, communities of concerned persons throughout the world, including those represented by the WGC, will continue to put into place real solutions, from the grassroots up, to save our planet and people.
+Prior to these negotiations, the IPCC Report gave the world a reality check – if we want to reach the goals laid out in the PA, we have to act fast and ambitiously with the appropriate solutions.
+The opportunity to put people at the center of this vital climate action by including the principles that states already agreed upon, such as protecting human rights and gender equality, was missed.
+However, communities around the world, including those represented by the WGC, will continue to put into place real solutions, from the grassroots up, to save our planet and people.

-As part of the project activities funded by the Rosa Luxemburg Foundation we developed together with GenderCC a training “Getting ready to advocate for gender and climate justice”.
-The idea was to support civil society activists at getting ready for the upcoming UNFCCC negotiations.
-This presentation has been given to gender advocates prior to the last UNFCCC negotiation round in Bangkok and now has been updated.
+In cooperation with GenderCC we developed the training ‘Getting ready to advocate for climate and gender justice at COP24’ as part of the project activities funded by the Rosa Luxemburg Foundation.
+The idea was to support civil society activists in the preparation for the upcoming UNFCCC negotiations.
+This presentation was given to gender advocates prior to the last UNFCCC negotiation round in Bangkok and now has been updated.
 Civil society advocates are rights-holders!
-We hope it will give useful guidance in order to advocate effectively for people centered climate actions.
+We hope it will give useful guidance in order to advocate people centered climate actions effectively.